 Co-founder Charlotte Thompson is vegetarian, so there are great veggie and vegan alternatives for almost every item on the menu.
 They’ve even concocted a delicious meat-free alternative to haggis, which takes pride of place on the breakfast plate alongside halloumi and tattie scones.

-4. Stop Off at Southern Cross Cafe for Cakes and Coffee
+4. Southern Cross Cafe

 Southern Cross Cafe is one of Edinburgh’s more petite offerings, which means that the queue for their yummy cakes and artisanal coffee often stretches out the door, and all the way along Cockburn Street.